This topic tells you how to use the Tanzu Java Native Image Buildpack.

 pack build samples/native-image --buildpack paketo-buildpacks/graalvm --buildpack paketo-buildpacks/java-native-image`

 There is one drawback to this approach.
-When using the method above to specify an alternative Java Native Image Toolkit vendor buildpack, this alternate buildpack ends up running before the CA certs buildpack and therefore traffic from the alternate Java Native Image Toolkit vendor buildpack won’t trust any additional CA certs.
+When using the method above to specify an alternative Java Native Image Toolkit vendor buildpack, this alternate buildpack ends up running before the CA certificates buildpack and therefore traffic from the alternate Java Native Image Toolkit vendor buildpack won’t trust any additional CA certs.
 This is not expected to impact many users because Java Native Image Toolkit buildpacks should reach out to URLs that have a cert signed by a known authority with a CA in the default system truststore.

 If you have customized your Java Native Image Toolkit buildpack to download the Java Native Image Toolkit from a URL that uses a certificate not signed by a well-known CA, you can workaround this by specifying the CA certs buildpack to run first.
 This works because while you will end up with the CA certificates buildpack specified twice, the lifecycle is smart enough to drop the second one.